Rouselos/responsive-content/README.md

 ### Window Resizing

-If you resize the window width across the defined breakpoints, Ajax calls will be made and the content will be reloaded.
+If you set `resizeLoad:true` and resize the window width across the defined breakpoints, Ajax calls will be made and the content will be reloaded.
 This is useful in development, to check how device width variously affects the content that is loaded.

 ### Example Sites